ahmadajmi/CSS-Grid-Layout/README.md

 ![firefox-config](https://cloud.githubusercontent.com/assets/626005/9566280/bcb081b8-4eff-11e5-8f78-bce7fa0a6ded.jpg)

 I have tried Firefox but it seems like there are some problems rendering the layout, so we can use Google Chrome.

+## What is CSS Grid Layout

+> This CSS module defines a two-dimensional grid-based layout system, optimized for user interface design.
+In the grid layout model, the children of a grid container can be positioned into arbitrary slots in a flexible or fixed predefined layout grid.

 ## Grid Layout Example